stonepros/stone/doc/mgr/dashboard.rst

 Enabling Single Sign-On (SSO)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Ceph Dashboard supports external authentication of users via the `SAML 2.0 <https://en.wikipedia.org/wiki/SAML_2.0>`_ protocol.
+The Stone Dashboard supports external authentication of users via the `SAML 2.0 <https://en.wikipedia.org/wiki/SAML_2.0>`_ protocol.
 You need to first create user accounts and associate them with desired roles, as authorization is performed by the Dashboard.
 However, the authentication